Data Binding in Blazor Calendar Component

 Dynamic value binding

-There is no need to call this method for native events since it’s called after any lifecycle method has been called.
+There is no need to call this method for native events since it is called after any lifecycle method has been called.
 It can also be invoked manually to trigger a re-render.
-Refer the below mentioned code example.
+Refer to the following example.

 @using Syncfusion.Blazor.Calendars